-- The engine and accessories installed on your boat come with their own operation and maintenance manuals. - Read and understand these manuals before using the engine and accessories. - Unless noted otherwise, all engine and accessory literature referred to in this Owner's Manual Supplement is included in your owner's packet.
+- The engine and accessories installed on your boat come with their own operation and maintenance manuals. - Read and understand these manuals before using the engine and accessories. - Unless noted otherwise, all engine and accessory literature referred to in this supplement is included in your owner's packet.